skt-smartfleet/ruut_document/source/format.rst

        },
       "openLR": "openLR code of the segment",
       "agoraC": "AGORA-C code of the segment",
+      "linkId": "T maplink ID of the matcing segment", "segmentCoordinates": {
+        "point1": {
+          "lat": "GPS latitude of the node of the segment", "lon": "GPS longitude of the node of the segment" },
+        "point2": {
+          "lat": "GPS latitude of the node of the segment", "lon": "GPS longitude of the node of the segment" }
+      },
       "timeStamp": "timestamp of the information"
     }]
   }